namdz911/fina367-spring2020-unl/call_put_option.md

 ##### ![](./pic/light.png) Solution
 - Go through this set of questions:
     - Who get to decide? **You**
-    - Will it be exercised? **Yes! because the price at expiration is higher than the strike price (120 > 112).**
+    - Will it be exercised? **Yes! because you have a call option and the price at expiration is higher than the strike price (120 > 112).**
-    - What’s the payoff? **Payoff is 120 - 112 = 8 because the option is not excercised.**
+    - What’s the payoff? **Payoff is 120 - 112 = 8 because the option is excercised.**
-    - Did you pay or receive the premium? **You paid the premium because you are the buyer**
+    - Did you pay or receive the premium? **You paid the premium because you are the buyer.**
     - What is the profit/loss? **8 - 4 = 4**

 </details>